m-ld/m-ld-website/src/topics/doc/concurrency.md

   for example in the next user workflow step, or even by a housekeeping process which applies a procedural fix.
 - *Procedure*.
-A conflict may manifest as a nonsensical or ambiguous state for which it is possible to automaticaly make a correction or decide an outcome.
+A conflict may manifest as a nonsensical or ambiguous state for which it is possible to automatically make a correction or decide an outcome.
   The correction can be implemented in the app code.
 However, since each app instance may at any time 'see' a different state, these corrections can potentially compete with each other, so care must be taken not to create a